tilboerner/depx/README.md

 In this early stage, all functionality, structure and interfaces are subject to radical and surprising changes.

+## Dev setup

+All the dependencies you need for development are in `requirements-dev.txt`.

+You can run tests by executing `$ pytest` in the project directory, or the whole tox test suite by running `$ tox`.

 ## Envisioned use cases

 The project should enable the following use cases, but might do so by handing